-This light and healthy Keto Smoked Salmon Salad recipe makes a wonderful summer meal.
+Keto Smoked Salmon Salad recipe makes a wonderful easy healthy meal!
 With a creamy caper and chive salad dressing, fresh baby greens, and soft boiled eggs, this salad takes less than 10 minutes to assemble and every bite is nourishing yet refreshing.

 Smoked salmon with green salad makes a perfect brunch recipe for Mother’s Day, baby shower, or Easter dinner, or anytime you want a healthy meal but don’t want to cook.

 Smoked Salmon Salad Recipe (Keto, Paleo, Whole30)

 I am blown away by how good this smoked salmon salad is!
 It’s simple, healthy, and comes together in less than 10 minutes.
 Perfect for spring and summer!
 If you are like me, you don’t want to spend too much time on preparing a quick brunch or lunch meal, this smoked salmon recipe is not only gorgeous looking but also filling and nourishing.

 Let me show you a few tips I learned to make the best salad with smoked salmon!

 My mom always said that when a dish is really simple, the quality of the ingredients become really crucial and today’s recipe is an example of that.

 When shopping for smoked salmon, try to look for wild-caught Alaskan salmon.
 Wild-caught salmon has a better ratio of omega-3 fatty acids to omega-6 fats, compared to farm-raised.
 The color is naturally dark pink.